-Filter and suspension feeders were widely distributed across the reef complex, but species composition differed across topographic and hydrographic gradients.
-Current speeds affect particle capture rates among passive suspension feeders in a species-specific way (Shimeta, 2009) that affect population dynamics of sessile suspension feeders (Arkema, 2009).
-The distribution of sessile fauna such as sponges in particular is controlled by fine-scale microenvironmental processes such as competition and allelopathy.
-These influence sponge settlement and survival, and explain why environmental variation and not spatial autocorrelation can explain large scale trends in assembly (Becking et al., 2006; de Voogd et al., 2006).
+Filter and suspension feeders were widely distributed across the reef complex, but species composition changed across to-pographic and hydrographic gradients.
+Current speeds affect particle capture rates among passive suspension feeders in a species-specific way (Shimeta, 2009) that affects population dynamics of sessile suspension feeders (Arkema, 2009).

 Few of the suspension-feeding fauna at Mingulay were observed facing directly into prevailing, fast-flowing currents.
-Those most strongly associated with this environmental setting had a low-lying encrusting morphology that adapts an organism to high flow 5 regimes by maximising particle capture efficiency.
-At Mingulay, this encrusting fauna included the barnacle (Verruca stroemi), bryozoans Diplosolen obelia and Schizomavella hastata, and the anomiid bivalves Heteranomia squamula and Monia patelliformis.
+Those most strongly associated with this environmental setting had a low-lying encrusting morphology that adapts an organism to high flow regimes by maximising particle capture efficiency.
+At Mingulay, this encrusting fauna included the barnacle Verruca stroemia, the bryozoans Diplosolen obelia and Schizomavella hastata, and the anomiid bivalves Heteranomia squamula and Monia patelliformis.

-Energetic and behavioural constraints on mobile fauna assembly 4.1.2
+4.1.2 Energetic and behavioural constraints on mobile fauna assembly

-- Significant faunal turnover at spatial scales of tens to hundreds of metres has been 10 attributed to changes in topographic and hydrographic steering of food on continental shelf and deep-sea canyon ecosystems (Schneider et al., 1987; McClain et al., 2010).
-Hydrographic variation also seemed to drive assembly at the Mingulay reef complex, with a striking lack of predators and scavengers in fast dynamic flow regimes.
-These - patters may reflect energetic balances between obtaining food, mates and social inter-15 actions and having to expend resources to move in a fast, variable flow regime.
+Significant faunal turnover at spatial scales of tens to hundreds of metres has been attributed to changes in topographic and hydrographic steering of food on continental shelf and deep-sea canyon ecosystems (Schneider et al., 1987; McClain and Barry, 2010).
+Hydrographic variation also drives assembly at the Mingulay Reef Complex, with a striking lack of macrofaunal predators and scavengers in fast dynamic flow regimes.
+These patterns reflect energetic balances between obtaining food, mates and social interactions and having to expend resources to move in a fast variable flow regime.
 Slower less dynamic currents provide a temporally stable flux of detritus to the seabed, while pulsed episodes of food particle delivery can elicit a rapid but temporary aggregating response in mobile deep-sea fauna (Bett et al., 2001).
-Fast dynamic currents may also - dilute and mix chemical cues used by crabs and shrimps to detect prey (Power and Kit-20 tinger, 2002), which may explain the association of predators such as the polychaetes Glycera lapidum and Eunice norvegica, the crabs Xantho incisus and Munida sarsi, and the spongivore limpet Emarginula fissura with slower currents.
-This might be particularly important for predators such as Munida sarsi that ambush prey from burrows - (Hudson and Wigham, 2003).
-25
+Fast dynamic currents may also dilute and mix chemical cues used by crabs and shrimps to detect prey (Power and Kittinger, 2002); this could explain the close association of predators such as the polychaetes Glycera lapidum and Eunice norvegica, the crabs Xantho hydrophilus and Munida sarsi, and the spongivore limpet Emarginula fissura with slower currents.
+Munida sarsi uses ambush tactics to capture prey from burrows (Hudson and Wigham, 2003), which could explain why M. sarsi occurs in less hydrodynamic environments.